hack-the-crisis-web-blog/htc-blog/src/pages/blog/from-hackathons-to-matchathons-going-from-sparking-ideas-to-keeping-them-fired-up.md

   From Hackathons to Matchathons: going from sparking ideas to keeping them fired up!
 author: >-
-  Bjorn-Soren Gigler, PhD Senior Digital Innovation Officer at European Commission
+  By Bjorn-Soren Gigler, PhD Senior Digital Innovation Officer at European Commission
 date: 2020-05-13T10:44:07.121Z
 description: >-